meharbansingh25/meharbansingh25/README.md

 ---

 ## 🚀 About Me
-- Passionate about Data Analytics & Business Intelligence
+- Passionate about Data Analytics, Business Intelligence & Machine Learning
-- Skilled in Excel, SQL, Power BI & Python for Data Analysis
+- Skilled in Excel, SQL, Power BI & Python for data analysis and visualization
-- Focused on building real-world data projects
+- Experienced in building end-to-end data analysis and predictive modeling projects
-- I enjoy solving business problems using data-driven decision making.
+- Interested in transforming raw data into meaningful business insights

 ---